Skip to content

 Welcome to Foothills Acupuncture and Wellness!

-A place for you to be heard, understood and treated with utmost respect and compassion.
+A place for you to be heard, understood, and treated with utmost respect and compassion.
 A space for you to relax and heal.
 My approach is patient-centered with a wide array of therapeutic options for all ages and general conditions.
-I have dedicated over seven years in post graduate education to the healing profession and continue to learn all I can to help you reach your health goals.
+I have dedicated over eight years to postgraduate education in the healing profession and continue to learn all I can to help you reach your health goals.

-Please take the time to browse through this website and become familiar with the services I offer and learn more about your condition as it relates to Chinese Medicine.
+Please take the time to browse this website, become familiar with the services I offer, and learn more about your condition as it relates to Chinese Medicine.

 Better Health Starts Here.